NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Create-UWP-Packages.md

 		nuget spec
 	</code>

 3. Open `ImageEnhancer.nuspec` in an editor and update it to match the following, replacing YOUR_NAME with an appropriate value.
-The &lt;id&gt; value, specifically, must be unique across nuget.org (see the naming conventions described in [Package best practices](/ndocs/create-packages/package-best-practices)).
+The &lt;id&gt; value, specifically, must be unique across nuget.org (see the naming conventions described in [Creating a package](/ndocs/create-packages/creating-a-package(#choosing-a-unique-package-identifier-and-setting-the-version-number)).
 Also note that you must also update the author and description tags or you'll get an error during the packing step.

 		<?xml version="1.0"?>
 		<package >
 		  <metadata>
-			<id>ImageEnhancer_YOUR_NAME</id>
+			<id>ImageEnhancer.YOUR_NAME</id>
 			<version>1.0.0</version>
 			<title>ImageEnhancer</title>
 			<authors>YOUR_NAME</authors>